kevin0932/demon/README.md

 Please checkout the branch "thesis_submission" and find the code for thesis submission.
 (The rest branches are just experimental/prototype scripts).

 Major scripts for thesis pipeline and experiments can be found in the folder "thesis_scripts" of demon:

-  I. Folder "framework" includes all the code for the thesis pipeline and please find the complete pipeline script at the file "globalSfM_from_DeMoN_complete_pipeline.sh" (with descriptions on other scripts);
+  1. Folder "framework" includes all the code for the thesis pipeline and please find the complete pipeline script at the file "globalSfM_from_DeMoN_complete_pipeline.sh" (with descriptions on other scripts);

-  II.
-Folder "experiment_scripts_for_ETH3D" includes some scripts for experiments with ETH3D datasets;
+  2. Folder "experiment_scripts_for_ETH3D" includes some scripts for experiments with ETH3D datasets;

-  III.
-Folder "experiments" includes the preliminary experiments that were done in the beginning of the thesis, mainly including the trials on DeMoN learnt depth/flow.
+  3. Folder "experiments" includes the preliminary experiments that were done in the beginning of the thesis, mainly including the trials on DeMoN learnt depth/flow.

 Please ignore the duplicated scripts in other folders if there are any.